Updated: Jun 23

-The Andromeda Galaxy, along with M32 and M110, two dwarf galaxies orbiting M31, is by far the easiest galaxy to image for beginners!
+The Andromeda Galaxy is by far the easiest galaxy to image for beginner astrophotographers!
 It is huge, bright, and is one of the most impressive deep sky objects in the northern hemisphere.
 In this post, you will find information, images, and tips to photograph the Andromeda Galaxy.

 Object Designation: M31

 Distance: 2.45 million light-years away

 Discovered in: 964 (first known report)

 Because of its diameter of more than six times that of the Moon, we recommend imaging this target with a small to medium size telescope, as the galaxy will not fit completely in the frame if using a larger instrument (unless doing a mosaic).

 We have captured the galaxy many times using both DSLR and astronomy cameras, with and without a telescope!

 The Andromeda Galaxy with a cooled OSC camera

 It is now time to capture the Andromeda Galaxy with a cooled astronomy camera!

 I went back to a Bortle 4 zone and used the QHY600C One-Shot-Color camera to image Messier 31.
 I spent two half-nights on it for a total exposure time of 6.5 hours.
 I spent the first half of the first night on the Pleiades, which I love, and the first half of the second night imaging various small clusters.